IVSoftware/widget-circularity/README.md

 This may be helpful, but it's less of a "built-in" and more of a pattern or best practice.
 Let's make it so that whenever the text changes in `WidgetA`, the text in `WidgetB` will track.
 And then, also, whenever the text changes in `WidgetB`, `WidgetA` will track.
-The question is, what prevents this arrangement from being circular?
+The question is, what prevents this from being circular?

 [![widgets][1]][1]